 22. Make the First Meal You Eat Healthy

 Whether you’re eating breakfast at 9 AM or 12 PM, it’s important to eat healthy for your first meal of the day.
 The reason breakfast has the name that it does is because it’s the combination of two words – break fast.
 Every day you’re eating breakfast, you’re breaking the fast you’ve held all night.

 What you eat will depend on how you feel for most of the day, and the energy levels you’ll have.
 It’s important to start your day with MyPlate’s dietary recommendations discussed above, where you’re filling up half your plate with fruits and vegetables, and then getting your needed whole grains and protein.

 23. Reduce Red Meat Intake

 Everything in moderation.
 Red meat intake is no different.
-In order to stay healthy over your entire life, it’s important to limit your red meat consumption and practice moderation.
+In order to live a healthier lifestyle, it’s important to limit your red meat consumption and practice moderation.
 If you can cut it out altogether, even better.
 However, in this day and age, that’s pretty hard, and probably not necessary.

 Increased red meat consumption has been associated with an increased risk of developing cancer.22 Red meat consumption has also been associated with an increased risk of cardiovascular disease risk as well.23 One study even showed that all meat consumption (except fish) led to an increased risk of cardiovascular disease.
 Therefore, it may be beneficial to keep as close to a plant-based or Mediterranean diet as possible.24